 # Fzf As A Git Picker

-CLI is a great tool for searching a list of strings interactively and I’ve been using it for a while now as a picker for git branches in code bases at work.
+The fzf CLI is a great tool for searching a list of strings interactively and I’ve been using it for a while now as a picker for git branches in code bases at work.

 For example, this simple bash function that I’ve aliased to a command in my shell configuration gives me a lot of value when I want to checkout a remote git branch that matches the name of some issue on my team’s Kanban board:

-The commands below lists all the remote branches in the branches
+The commands below lists all the remote branches in the branches variable,

-and finally captures the selected list item in the selection
+pipes it to fzf and finally captures the selected list item in the selection variable

-using fzf
+using fzf.

 branches=""